cScarlson/SDB/README.md

 NOT YET IMPLEMENTED!!!

 ### get(): ###
 takes two(2) arguments.
-An item, and a callback which accepts the item as an arguments.
+An item, and a callback which accepts the item as an argument.

 ### cursor(): ###
 takes ONE to TWO (1-2) arguments.